MarkAlliban/openrct2-objective-assistant/README.md

 **Tab 6: Food and merch prices**
 Maximise your monthly food, drink and merchandise income.
-Maximise your monthly food, drink and merch prices.
 Similar to ride prices, this lets you automate stall prices.
-Higher prices will mean fewer sales, and people being hungry / thirsty.
+Higher prices means more profit, but too high prices will mean fewer sales, and people being hungry / thirsty.
 Various modes:
-* "Dymanic" ajusts prices to the current weather and is a good compromise between making sales and making profit.
+* "Dymanic" adjusts prices to the current weather and is a good compromise between making sales and making profit.
 * "Recommended" takes the average annual weather, encourages food/drink sales, and profitises on merch.
 * "Sell more" encourages maximum sales volume but doesn't have as high profit margins.
 * "Price gouge" maximises profit but guests may be less likely to buy.